khanhtrq/khanhtrq.github.io/_pages/about.md

 I have recently completed my Bachelor's study in Data Science and Artificial Intelligence at [School of Information and Communication Technology (SoICT)](https://soict.hust.edu.vn/en/), Hanoi University of Science and Technology (HUST), Vietnam.
 During my study, I had the opportunity to study one exchange semester at [OTH Regensburg](https://www.oth-regensburg.de/en/), Germany, with support from *Erasmus+ Programme*.

 At Computer Vision Lab, [The International Research Center for Artificial Intelligence (BK.AI)](https://bkai.ai/), SoICT, I am currently working as an undergraduate reserch student on a research project collaborated with two institutes of [French Armed Forces Health Services](https://www.defense.gouv.fr/sante).
-Previously, did five-month research attachment at [Singapore Institute of Manufactoring Technology (SIMTech)](https://www.a-star.edu.sg/simtech), supported by *Singapore International Pre-Graduate Award (SIPGA)*.
+Previously, I did five-month research attachment at [Singapore Institute of Manufactoring Technology (SIMTech)](https://www.a-star.edu.sg/simtech), supported by *Singapore International Pre-Graduate Award (SIPGA)*.

-In addition to my interest in Computer Vision, such as Multi-Domain Learning, Domain Adaptation, I am also fascinated about the interdisciplinary field of Artificial Intelligence, Data Science and Modeling with specific applications on sustainability.
+In addition to my interest in Computer Vision, such as Multi-Domain Learning and Domain Adaptation, I am also fascinated by the interdisciplinary field of Artificial Intelligence, Data Science and Modeling with specific applications on sustainability.

+[Show my passion, attitute toward difficulties here!]
+Growing up from a small town in poor area of Northern Vietnam, I was fortunate to be encouraged to persue my science journey at a young age.
+With my experience, I am aware that the long journey always begins with little courage to take the first step.
+I am open to new challenges as opportunities to develop.

 Scholarships and Awards
 ======